 Primary syphilis occurs at least two weeks to twelve weeks following the transmission of the bacterium.
 A chancre or skin lesion is the first to manifest on certain body parts that have been with direct contact to the harmful bacteria.
 It might be seen in the mouth, around the anus, and in the genitalia.
 It may also be located on all another body part that may have had contact with the bacteria.
 The chancre usually heals without any treatment and could persist for at least a month.

 What is the second stage of syphilis?

 The secondary stage of syphilis typically commences within a month and a half after it had moved on from untreated primary syphilis.
-It is during this period of the syphilis wherein the bacterium has gotten to the bloodstream and has been sent through the several areas in the body.
+It is during this period of syphilis wherein the bacterium has gotten to the bloodstream and has been sent to the several areas in the body.
 Several little red rashes may then be identified on the palms and extremities, even though they are generally not itchy.
-Because the syphilis bacteria dwell on the damp regions of the body, these lesions or rashes are filled with contagious bacteria.
-It is at the secondary phase in which the afflicted individual is extremely infectious.
-It can then be accompanied by other kinds of warning signs like sore throat, headache, enlargement of lymph nodes, fever, muscle and joint aches, and weight loss.
+Because the syphilis bacteria dwell in the damp regions of the body, these lesions or rashes are filled with contagious bacteria.
+It is at the second phase in which the afflicted individual is extremely infectious.
+It can then be accompanied by other kinds of warning signs like a sore throat, headache, enlargement of lymph nodes, fever, muscle and joint aches, and weight loss.

 What is the third stage of syphilis?